 Two very different films about two very different men.
 Quite an afternoon at the Madison Film Festival.

-Eron Laber, along with Neil Kiekhofer, are Front Room Photography.
-They specialize in artistic, personal wedding and portrait photography that reflects the character of their subjects.
+Eron Laber is the owner of Through Line Studios.
+He specializes in artistic, personal wedding and portrait photography that reflects the character of his subjects.